Gornova/Wargame/README.md

 ## Status

 In progress, just a basic framework for now.
-Ai moves randomly
+Ai feature right now:
+* establish target
+* move to it
+* attack when in range

 ## Vision